-d) An action involving a repossession, receivership, foreclosure, or similar acquisition of property to protect or enforce HUD's financial interests under previously approved loans, grants, mortgage insurance, or other HUD assistance e) Policy-level actions described at 24 CFR 50.16 that do not involve site-based decisions f) A minor amendment to a previously approved action with no additional adverse impact on or from a floodplain or wetland; g) Mudical Hub's or the responsible entity's approval of a project site, an incidental portion of which is situated in the FFRMS floodplain (not including the floodway, LiMWA, or coastal high hazard area) but only if: (1) The proposed project site does not include any existing or proposed buildings or improvements that modify or occupy the FFRMS floodplain except de minimis improvements such as recreation areas and trails; and (2) the proposed project will not result in any new construction in or modifications of a wetland h) $\square$ Issuance or use of Housing Vouchers or other forms of rental subsidy where HUD, the awarding community, or the public housing agency that administers the contract awards rental subsidies that are not project-based (i.e., do not involve site-specific subsidies) i) Special projects directed to the removal of material and architectural barriers that restrict the mobility of and accessibility to elderly and persons with disabilities.
-While there is 100 year floodplain on the property, all activities are outside the 100 year floodp lain; therefore the exemption listed in 55.12(g) applies.
-Rasad on the response, the review is in compliance with this section.
-Continue to the Worksheet Summary Janinary below. Г ☐ Yes.
+d) ☐ An action involving a repossession, receivership, foreclosure, or similar acquisition of property to protect or enforce HUD's financial interests under previously approved loans, grants, mortgage insurance, or other HUD assistance ۱۵ ☐ Policy-level actions described at 24 CFR 50.16 that do not involve site-based decisions - ☐ A minor amendment to a previously approved action with no additional adverse impact '', on or from a floodplain or wetland; g) ☐ HUD's or the responsible entity's approval of a project site, an incidental portion of which is situated in the FFRMS floodplain (not including the floodway, LiMWA, or coastal high hazard area) but only if: (1) The proposed project site does not include any existing or proposed buildings or improvements that modify or occupy the FFRMS floodplain except de minimis improvements such as recreation areas and trails; and (2) the proposed project will not result in any new construction in or modifications of a wetland ☐ Issuance or use of Housing Vouchers or other forms of rental subsidy where HUD, the awarding community, or the public housing agency that administers the contract awards rental subsidies that are not project-based (i.e., do not involve site-specific subsidies) ☐ Special projects directed to the removal of material and architectural barriers that restrict the mobility of and accessibility to elderly and persons with disabilities. restrict the mobility of and accessibility to elderly and persons with disabilities. ons do not apply due to the project activities being the purchase and installation of a the city' greenhouse.
+Based on tl Summary b he response, the review is in compliance with this section.
+Continue to the Worksheet pelow. mu Yes.
 Office of Housing programs utilizing the January 1, 2025 compliance date.
-These reviews nust comply with the 2013 version of the Part 55 regulations.
-Continue to Worksheet Summary or 2013 version to upload supporting documentation.
-No. Continue to Question 2.
-2. [ Does the project include a Critical Action?
-2. L oces the project metade a critical Actions ☐ Yes.
+These reviews ust comply with the 2013 version of the Part 55 regulations.
+Continue to Worksheet Summary 2013 version to upload supporting documentation. \boxtimes No. Continue to Question 2.
+2. Do es the project include a Critical Action? hos Yes.
 Describe the Critical Action.
-Examples of Critical Actions include projects involving h ospitals, fire and police stations, nursing homes, hazardous chemical storage, storage of valuable r ecords, and utility plants.
+Examples of Critical Actions include projects involving spitals, fire and police stations, nursing homes, hazardous chemical storage, storage of valuable cords, and utility plants.
 Continue to Question 4.
-NI 4 1 C 1: 04 CFD 55 24 (2) No, the e project is not a Critical Action as defined in 24 CFR 55.2(b)(3) K No. Continue to Overtion 2 ☑ No. Continue to Question 3.
+No, the p project is not a Critical Action as defined in 24 CFR 55.2(b)(3) \boxtimes No. Continue to Question 3.